How the same evidence can yield different answers when you only change the order.

 The phenomenon: same chunks, different outcomes

-In many retrieval augmented setups, the model receives a question and a set of retrieved chunks.
+In many retrieval augmented setups, the model receives a question and a fixed set of retrieved chunks.
+When only the chunk order is permuted, final answers often change.

 What we can observe during decoding

-At each decoding step , an autoregressive model produces a next token distribution .
+At each decoding step t, an autoregressive model emits a next token distribution p_t(\cdot).

-Many APIs expose only top candidates with log probabilities.
+Many APIs expose only top k candidates with log probabilities.
+That is sufficient: renormalize on the logged support and compute lightweight diagnostics.

 - Uncertainty at a step.